 Each organization has different requirements and limitations regarding the types of wishes they grant.
-You can find out specific details by looking at each website and contacting the organization directly.
+You can find specific details by looking at each website and contacting the organization directly.
 Often, they require a referral by a member of your health care team, family member, or the patient.
 Age and diagnosis are other requirements that differ with each organization.

 Wish fulfillment organizations for children

 The Dream Factory .
-The Dream Factory grants wishes to critically and chronically ill children between three and 18 years old.
+The Dream Factory grants wishes to critically and chronically ill children between 3 and 18 years old.
 Parents, guardians, physicians, other caregivers, and children with advanced diseases can make referrals to begin the wish-granting process.